G-L-X-B/game-of-life/README.md

 # game-of-life
-Conway's Game of Life in the shell using `ncurses`.
+Conway's Game of Life in the console using `ncurses`.

 ## Why?